- Open Access

 Electronic supplementary material

 Additional file 7: Figure S1.: General characteristics of the subjects included in the proteomic study.
-Figure S2.
 A representative image of BG structures analyzed in this study.
 Figure S3.
 Basal ganglia protein interactome network.
 Figure S4.
 Representative biological process categories from each cluster in striatal and pallidal structures.
 Figure S5.
 Representative molecular function categories from each cluster in striatum and globus pallidus.
 Figure S6A.
 Cellular Component Ontology for the striatal and pallidal proteomic expression profiles.
 Classification of BG proteomes based on cellular localization.
 Figure S6B.
 Cellular Component Ontology for the striatal and pallidal proteomic expression profiles.
 Neuron-specific localization detected by DAVID software.
 (PDF 1 MB)

 Authors’ original submitted files for images